-On the 24th of February, during our national holiday of love, Dragobete, within Diverta Lipscani, Necuvinte Association in partnership with the General Direction of Bucharest Police, took place the launch of the prevention and awareness „Vorbește cu Angela” (Ask for Angela) campaign, which is at the moment a pilot project that is to be implemented in the area of the Old City (Centrul Vechi) of Bucharest.
+On the 24th of February, during our national holiday of love, Dragobete, within Diverta Lipscani, Necuvinte Association in partnership with the General Direction of Bucharest Police, launched the prevention and awareness campaign „Vorbește cu Angela” (Ask for Angela), which is at the moment a pilot project that is to be implemented in the area of the Old City (Centrul Vechi) of Bucharest.

 During the event, there have been representatives of the General Direction of Bucharest Police, The General Inspectorate of the Romanian Police, the National Agency of Equal Opportunities between Women and Men, The National Agency Against Human Trafficking, the British Embassy in Bucharest, representatives of the academia, non-governmental organisations, local and national press, representatives of JYSK Romania.
 Thank you all for attendance!